Another lady raped, killed in Ibadan community

 Bisi Oladele, Ibadan

-Another lady identified as Mary Daramola has been allegedly raped and murdered in Akinyele area of Ibadan, raising suspicion the notorious Sunday Shodipe is not the only criminal operating in the community.
+ANOTHER lady identified as Mary Daramola has been allegedly raped and murdered in Akinyele area of Ibadan, raising suspicion that the notorious Sunday Shodipe is not the only criminal operating in the community.

 Shodipe was re-arrested earlier in the week after he escaped from police custody on August 11.

-Daramola was allegedly raped and killed at Alabata community, near Moniya, in Akinyele Local Government.
+Daramola was allegedly raped and killed at Alabata community, near Moniya, in Akinyele Local Government Area.

 He said a suspect has been arrested over the incident, adding that he has been transferred to the Criminal Investigations Department (CID) for investigation.